Bankruptcy Attorney Miami

 Petition Filing

-Then, we are ready and file your bankruptcy petition with the USA bankruptcy court for the southern region of Florida.
+Then, we are ready and will file your bankruptcy petition with the USA bankruptcy court for the southern region of Florida.
 It involves schedules of your debts, assets, earnings, and a statement of financial matters.

 Automatic Stay Begins